-- If other clients were authenticated previously on the same port, the new client is always blocked.
+- If the first client's authentication fails, the port membership is moved from the auth-default VLAN to the restricted VLAN. - If other clients were authenticated previously on the same port, the new client is always blocked.
 Even after all other clients age out, the new client remains in the VLAN reserved for blocked clients until it ages out. - If the previous sessions are in a restricted VLAN, the new client is moved to the restricted VLAN. - If the previous sessions are in the critical VLAN or guest VLAN, the new client is blocked. - In MAC authentication, if the authentication is initiated by a tagged packet, the client is blocked in the tagged VLAN irrespective of the configured failure action.